-Although the idea of carefully portioned out meals isn’t new, many people find the way this regimen is more successful thanks to the use of color-coded containers.
+Although the idea of carefully portioned out meals isn’t new, many people find the way this regimen is more successful thanks to the use of color-coded containers and careful grocery list shopping.

 When the 21 Day Fix is followed properly you will see results but sometimes dieting, of any kind, can become monotonous.
 While it’s good to have some staples, if you only eat the same foods day in and day out you are going to become bored.